corundum/corundum/README.md

 ## Publications

-- A. Forencich, A. C. Snoeren, G. Porter, G. Papen, *Corundum: An Open-Source 100-Gbps NIC,* in FCCM'20, [Paper](https://www.cse.ucsd.edu/~snoeren/papers/corundum-fccm20.pdf), [Slides](http://fccm.org/....pdf)
+- A. Forencich, A. C. Snoeren, G. Porter, G. Papen, *Corundum: An Open-Source 100-Gbps NIC,* in FCCM'20, [Paper](https://www.cse.ucsd.edu/~snoeren/papers/corundum-fccm20.pdf), [Presentation](https://www.fccm.org/past/2020/forums/topic/corundum-an-open-source-100-gbps-nic/)

+- J. A. Forencich, *System-Level Considerations for Optical Switching in Data Center Networks*, [Paper](https://escholarship.org/uc/item/3mc9070t)

 ## Citation
 If you use Corundum in your project please cite one of the following papers